Tajgero/Pattern-recognition/README.md

 After preprocessing, we have two standardized gestures.
 However, we still have the problem of **speed and timing**.
 A user might draw the first half of a circle quickly and the second half slowly.
 This is solved using **Dynamic Time Warping (DTW)**.
 DTW is an algorithm that finds the optimal alignment between two time series (in our case, sequences of points).
 Instead of a rigid, point-for-point comparison (which would fail), DTW flexibly "warps" time, allowing it to find the minimum-cost path to match one shape to another, even if they have non-linear timing differences.
 The gesture is classified as the template that has the lowest DTW distance (cost).
-It runs on FastDTW which is approximation of true DTW algorithm with **O(n) speed**.
+It runs on FastDTW which is approximation of true DTW algorithm with **O(n) time complexity**.

 ## Features